Presented for sale by Phil Barber, Post Office Box 8694, Boston, Mass. 02114-0036 Telephone (617) 492-4653

 Pope Sixtus V ordered this revision of the Biblical text in 1589 in part to counter the rising power of emergent Protestantism and to assert the preeminence of the Vatican's temporal authority in Catholic Spain and France.
 On his death bed (he died in 1590) his subjects loathed Sixtus V, but history has recognized him as one of the great figures of the Counter Reformation.
 He is said to have been impulsive, obstinate, severe, and autocratic, as well as open to large ideas, energetic, and above all, determined.
 His reign saw great enterprises and large achievements.

-This edition was finely printed and is graced by decorative devices as described below.
-A handsome large format Latin Bible over 400 years old yet in lovely clean condition.
+This edition was finely printed and is quite a handsome large format Latin Bible over 400 years old yet in lovely clean condition.
 I offer leaves as follows: